-Tips for Lunchroom Monitors
+Tips for Adult Lunchroom Monitors

 1. Be a positive role model

 Children learn by example.
 Introduce yourself when you meet the class for the first time or when new students join the class.
-Do not talk about your own or others’ body size, diet and or weight.
+Do not talk about your own or others’ body size, diet or weight.
 Avoid talking about the amount of food a child is eating or making negative comments about the food they are eating.

 2. Be food safe